-**Postdoctoral fellow and graduate student positions available.
+**Graduate student positions available.
 Please contact Dr. Calvin Yip by e-mail.**

 1. Autophagy machinery